 On a personal level your digital legacy is the combination of your many points of digital interaction in the online space – including financial accounts, social media accounts, content you posted online, online subscriptions, online photo collections, and more.
+Some of the most important things you have to think about when you die is who will inherit your money and property; if you’re not clued up on this, read Everything Need To Know When Inherit Property.
+But something we don’t think about is what will happen to all your digital property.
 Do you know the access information to all these accounts?
 Does your spouse know for the personal accounts and/or does your partner know for the business accounts or will it all be lost when you are no longer around?
 When you are gone who will inherit your digital property?
 Do you want to control who does and what they do with it?

 It is estimated that most individuals in developed countries will create approximately 88 GB of data in their lifetime.
 This includes Twitter tweets, Facebook posts, bookmarks, photos, artwork, logos, videos, blogs, email, etc. It is also estimated that less than 35% of Americans have a will, trust or power of attorney, to take care of their things when they pass.
 What then will happen to all this digital property?
 If not prepared for, these digital possessions, expressions, artifacts, become lost, closed down, deleted, or removed.
 We don’t want that because these digital assets chronicle life, history, identity, and wealth.
 They have value – some financial, some chronological, and some emotional.
 But value is something YOU want to protect.

 A note of caution – there may be a lot of YOU or your company out there.
 Consider doing some “curating” of your online presence – both for you and your company.
 Clean up some of the digital litter now to make it easier for others later.
 Evan Carroll and John Romano put it nicely in their book, Your Digital Afterlife, “the things you value simply may not be valuable to your heirs.”